OzMoneyTools

 Quick answers

-• The standard Medicare levy is generally 2% of taxable income for Australian residents.
+• The standard Medicare levy rate in Australia is generally 2% of taxable income for Australian residents.

-• The Medicare levy is different from the Medicare Levy Surcharge.
+• The Medicare levy is different from the Medicare Levy Surcharge (MLS).

 1) When it applies